Particular/docs.particular.net/nservicebus/dependency-injection/index_ownership_core_[8.0,).partial.md

 The same instance will be returned each time.

-Represented by the enum value `DependencyLifecycle.SingleInstance`.
+Represented by the enum value `ServiceLifetime.Singleton`.

-WARNING: `SingleInstance` components that have dependencies that are scoped `InstancePerCall` or `InstancePerUnitOfWork` will still resolve.
-In effect, these dependencies, while not scoped as `SingleInstance`, will behave as if they are `SingleInstance` because the instances will exist inside the parent component.
+WARNING: Singleton components that have dependencies that are scoped `Transient` or `Scoped` will still resolve.
+In effect, these dependencies, while not scoped as `SingleInstance`, will behave as if they are `Singleton` because the instances will exist inside the parent component.

 snippet: SingleInstance

 or using a delegate:

 snippet: DelegateSingleInstance

-or using the explicit singleton API:

-snippet: RegisterSingleton

 ### Using a third party containers